bettercallmilan/luminance/README.md

 # Luminance

-A project dedicated to reverse engineering the Zelotes F-35C gaming mouse to enable custom control over its onboard OLED screen and other features.
+A project dedicated to reverse engineering the Zelotes F-35C mouse to enable custom control over its onboard OLED screen and other features.

 > The primary goal is to understand the communication protocol between the official software and the mouse, with the aim of creating custom animations or useful displays for the OLED screen.